joemoose/dungeoneers.d20/docs/equipment.md

 ### Contents

-Crates contain a specific type of equipment as follows:
+Crates contain a specific type of expedition equipment as follows:

 - **Beer Barrel** contains refills for a Keg of Stout.
 - **Books Crate** contains a new Bag of Books.